aaronclimbs/aaronclimbs/README.md

 ## About Me:

-I'm Aaron Keisler, a self-taught web developer and legal technology advocate and occasional mountain climber.
+I'm Aaron Keisler, a self-taught web developer, legal technology advocate and occasional mountain climber.

 I like to solve problems and figure out why things work the way they do.
 Constant user of 'inspect element'.